 The more recently developed areas on the Sunshine Coast such as the Eldred Valley are accessed by ferry from Vancouver.
 There appears to be a lot of potential in this area for huge first ascents.

 For the Rockies, which are closer to the border with Alberta, access for out-of-towners is often via Calgary, although the drive can be done from from Vancouver in seven to ten hours depending on your destination.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for British Columbia:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for British Columbia:

 Latest Regional Forum Messages